Growing Australian native daisies by colour and climate - Minimalist Gardener

 Annual · Full sun · 5–20cm · WA, SA, NSW, QLD, NT

 Known for its soft, velvety grey foliage, this small annual is as tactile as it is visually distinctive.
-The woolly leaves help insulate the plant against heat and cold, while the dense surface texture reduces moisture loss in the arid and semi-arid environments where it naturally occurs.
 Small white flower heads sit close to the foliage, giving the plant a compact, cushion-like quality that reads beautifully at ground level in a wildflower planting.
+The woolly surface reduces moisture loss, making it genuinely suited to arid and semi-arid conditions.

 4. Hoary sunray (Leucochrysum albicans)